rdbahm/Posh-UCS/README.md

 The HTTPS programming is really poor and could use a lot of help.
 It's only implemented on a handful of the base-level functions.
 As a result, deployments which require HTTPS may not be able to use all functionality.

-My testing is primarily with UCS 5.4.5 and above, though I also did some testing down to UCS 5.3.0 for SIP.
+My testing is primarily with UCS 5.4.5 and above.
+Documentation on specific supported features is summarized in the Support Table above and more specifically in the Wiki.

 Licensing
 ---------